⚡ The Quick Scoop

 5. Little Wild Horse Slot Canyon

 Located in the heart of the San Rafael Swell, this is an extremely cool, highly entertaining, and kid-friendly slot canyon.
-The narrow walls are fun to squeeze through without being overly technical.
 It is around 2-3 miles if you just do the first three slots, or an 11-mile loop if you connect it with Bell Canyon.
 Because it is so accessible and fun, it *does* get very busy, so go early!
-(Difficulty: Easy to Moderate)
+(Difficulty: Level 2)

 6. Crack Canyon

-A definite favorite for its absolute uniqueness.
 Deep in the San Rafael Swell, this slot canyon has enormous, towering walls with incredible, porous formations eroded into them.
 Note: You MUST download your offline GPS maps before you go.
-There is zero cell service, and the bumpy dirt backroads can be tricky to navigate (though I made it in my RAV4!).
-(Difficulty: Easy to Moderate)
+There is zero cell service, and the bumpy dirt backroads can be tricky.
+(Difficulty: Level 2)

 7. Kanarraville Waterfall Slot Canyon

 This canyon is absolutely incredible, but it is NOT for those wanting to keep their feet dry!
 You literally hike directly up the cold stream to enjoy the narrows.
-It is an epic adventure (about 4.3 miles round trip) that culminates in a stunning waterfall and ladder climb.
-Note: It costs $8 per person, and you must get a permit in advance!
-(Difficulty: Moderate)
+It culminates in a stunning waterfall and ladder climb.
+(Costs $8 per person, permit required in advance!)
+(Difficulty: Level 2)

 This is a super cool slot canyon in the San Rafael Swell with a fun history!
 Bootleggers used to hide out and create "Moonshine" spirits in this very canyon during Prohibition!
 The canyon features stunning vertical columns and a hidden natural arch high up in the walls.
-(Difficulty: Easy to Moderate)
+(Difficulty: Level 2)

 Ready to step it up a notch?
 The canyons near Escalante and the deep San Rafael Swell require a bit more grit.
 Be prepared for brutal washboard dirt roads, freezing water, and claustrophobic squeezes!

 If you want a true Slot Canyon Extravaganza, this is your spot!
 Just be warned: the hour-long section of washboard dirt road to get here is absolutely brutal.
 The entrance to Peek-A-Boo requires a fun, moderate scramble up a 12-foot rock wall, leading into a series of beautiful, twisting narrows.
-(Difficulty: Level 3 Entrance, Level 2 Hike)
+(Difficulty: Level 3)

 10. Spooky Gulch Slot Canyon

-Usually paired in a loop with Peek-A-Boo (4.4 miles total), Spooky absolutely lives up to its name!
+Usually paired in a loop with Peek-A-Boo, Spooky absolutely lives up to its name!
 It is incredibly dark and astonishingly narrow—often 18 inches wide or smaller!
 I literally had to hold my backpack in front of me and walk entirely sideways just to squeeze through.
 I will confess: I got stuck multiple times!
-It was so narrow my 360 camera couldn't even figure out how to stitch the images together, and I scratched the lenses up terribly against the walls.
+It was so narrow my 360 camera scratched terribly against the walls.

 There is a strict "one-way" etiquette here (go UP Peek-a-boo and DOWN Spooky) because there is absolutely no way to pass someone in these tight spots.
-You also have to drop down into the darkest sections, making it extra scary.
-I saw many people on the trail taking one look and saying, "Absolutely not."
-One man with a belly took a look at the entrance, laughed, and said, "Nope, I'm scared I'll get stuck!"
 (Difficulty: Level 3 - Claustrophobic Warning!)

 11. Zebra Slot Canyon

 Famous for its beautiful striped walls, this canyon is short unless you are willing to do some serious "stemming or chimneying" (using your back against one wall and feet against the other to suspend yourself above the water).
-Even if you don't go deep, the hike in features incredible wave-like formations that make it a stunning trip.
 (Difficulty: Level 2)

 12. Tunnel Slot Canyon

-This is a true hidden gem, mostly because it is so hard to find without good navigation tools!
-The canyon features really unique green and red rock colors.
+This is a true hidden gem.
 The highlight?
 A long, dark tunnel that you have to wade through to get out.
 I did this in February, and the water was freezing and up to my hips!

 🥶 Todd's Freezing Plunge